I’ve heard from several readers that they live in a permanent state of fear, stress, and anxiety. I understand how you feel. I’ve been there.

 I did several things to change my life.

+The first thing was to seek professional help.
 I wasn’t well enough to solve my problems by myself.
-I couldn’t read 10 top tips and take action.
-I wasn’t capable.
+I couldn’t just read 10 top tips and take action.
+I wasn’t capable of following through with action.
 I saw my therapist weekly, for nine months.
-I put action behind the advice I received.
+I did my “homework” faithfully.
 This was the single most important step that I took.
 A Life Changer for me!

 A spiritual practice made my life easier, calmer, and more loving.
 Examples include: meditation, yoga, mindfulness, reading spiritual books, chanting, martial arts.
 Experiment until you find what’s right for you.
 Then begin.

 I was 41 when I was diagnosed with ADHD.
 I was unable to focus, my behavior was impulsive.
 The medication that was prescribed for me completely changed my life.